kvesel/chromium-widevine/README.md

 # chromium-widevine
-Aut-installer for Chromium Widevine Installation
+Auto-installer for Chromium Widevine Installation

 Support tested for Debian 9 (stretch) only.

+Fixes problem with Netflix not running in Chromium browsers.